pantheon-systems/documentation/source/content/terminus/13-terminus-3-0.md

 reviewed: "2021-12-10"
 ---

+This section provides information about Terminus 3.0.

 <Alert title="Note" type="info" >

 If you're not already familiar with Terminus, we suggest you read the [Terminus Guide](/terminus) instead.
-This doc is specifically geared at existing Terminus users who need to update existing implementations.
+This section is specifically geared at existing Terminus users who need to update existing implementations.

 </Alert>